bonzo81/Moba-Putty-Web-Handler/README.md

 4. Login back in and go to settings (Win+i)
 5. Search 'proto'
 6. Select 'choose a default app for each protocol'
-7. Find SSH & Telent in list and make sure 'Custom SSH/Telnet Handler' is selected.
+7. Find SSH & Telnet in list and make sure 'Custom SSH/Telnet Handler' is selected.

 That's it.

-Test you can open ssh:\\x.x.x.x and telnet:\\x.x.x.x links from Librenms or any other web site.
+Test you can open ssh:\\\\x.x.x.x and telnet:\\\\x.x.x.x links from Librenms or any other web site.